Last updated on December 3rd, 2024 at 01:59 am

 New Year’s Day in Mexico City

 On New Year’s Day, we visited Teotihuacan, but most other tourist attractions should be open.
 Teotihuacan was pretty busy and I assume some of the other tourist attractions are as well.
-Restaurants often close or have limited hours.
-Luke and I desperately wanted to go to Pujol while we were in Mexico City but they were closed the entire week for the holiday.

 Have you ever spent New Year’s Eve in Mexico City?
-Have you ever celebrated the New Year somewhere new?
+Have you ever celebrated the new year somewhere new?

 What a fantastic night!
 How gutsy of you to eat the worm!
 And , I don’t really want to know what worm salt is but after that it sounds like such a special date.
 Thanks for your letting us in on this experience!
 We look forward to hearing about your next adventure.